 Sighting of Berlenga Grande in the Berlengas Archipelago

-Berlengas is a sui generis place in Portugal, located 15 km from the west coast of Peniche.
+Berlengas is a sui generis place of amazing Islands Portugal has to offer, located 15 km from the west coast of Peniche.

 Composed of three islets: Berlenga Grande, Estelas, and Farilhões-Forcados, Berlenga stands out for representing approximately ⅔ of its total area.